Light in correlated disordered media: Structural properties of correlated disordered media

 Random packings of hard spheres in different dimensions is of great interest due to their structural and thermodynamic properties.
-The numerical generation of such ensembles plays a key role in research, especially in the case of random close packings (RCP)~\cite{song2008phase}.
-When the packing fraction of the system is kept below a few tens of percent, a random sequential absorption model (RSA) model~\cite{widom1966random} is suitable to generate large (non-equilibrium) ensembles in any dimensionality.
+The numerical generation of such ensembles plays a key role in research, especially in the case of random close packings (RCP)~\cite{song2008phase, torquato2010jammed, parisi2010mean}.
+When the packing fraction of the system is kept below a few tens of percent, a random sequential absorption (RSA) model~\cite{widom1966random} is suitable to generate large (non-equilibrium) ensembles in any dimensionality.
 In the RSA model, new points are randomly added to the system following a uniform distribution.
 The new point is rejected if closer than a given distance to any of the previous points in the pattern.
-A careful management of the coordinates storage in appropriate structures lead to very efficient algorithms.
-However, the former algorithms become dramatically inefficient when the rejection rate is high, the maximum filling fraction being $\phi\simeq54\%$ in 2D~\cite{wang2000series} and $\phi\simeq38\%$ in 3D~\cite{meakin1992random}.
+A careful management of the coordinates storage in appropriate structures lead to very efficient algorithms but the computational time nevertheless diverges due to high rejection rate when approaching the maximum possible RSA filling fraction, being about $54\%$ and $38\%$ for disks in 2D~\cite{wang2000series} and spheres in 3D~\cite{meakin1992random}, respectively.
+This limitation has been lifted by~\citet{zhang2013precise}, who proposed a precise algorithm to generate a saturated RSA configuration \textit{within a finite time}.

 In order to achieve larger packing fractions up to the jamming packing (at a filling fraction $\phi\simeq64\%$ in 3D) several approaches leading to efficient algorithms have been developed.
 The Lubachevsky-Stillinger (or compression) algorithm \cite{lubachevsky1990geometric} generates random packings of any physically-realistic $\phi$ by placing a set of $N$ particles of vanishingly small size in a closed or periodic domain at random, and then letting the particles grow at a given rate, move and collide (elastically), until the desired $\phi$ is reached.
 This algorithm has been successfully used in the study of sphere packings in any dimensionality~\cite{skoge2006packing} and is largely used in photonics~\cite{conley2014light, froufe2016role}.
 An approach named ``ideal amorphous solids'' was also proposed by~\citet{lee2010geometry} to realize maximally random jammed packings of polydisperse particles.
 The method relies on building aggregates of touching spheres by placing spheres one by one around a center of mass.